 Wonder is an incredibly popular middle-grade novel about a fifth-grader named August Pullman.
 He has Treacher Collins Syndrome, which causes severe facial deformities.
 Consequently, his parents have chosen to homeschool him all his life.
 But he’s progressing from elementary to middle school, and his parents suggest he go to a school with other children.

 It isn’t a concern academically because August is a brilliant kid.
-But in terms of social interaction, they’re very scared of how the other children will treat him and how well he will adjust.
+But regarding social interaction, they’re very scared of how the other children will treat him and how well he will adjust.
 So everyone’s a little bit worried.
 The story follows August as he experiences his new life at this new school, similar to Out Of My Mind.
 You see him encounter all the different things you find at school, including the bullies that make fun of him or his friends.

 Author: R. J. Palacio